T

 • Portable power bankEssential

-Useful for keeping devices charged during long days exploring without easy access to outlets.
+Useful for keeping devices charged during long days of exploration away from power sources.

 • Waterproof phone case